martinottosson/Portfolio/README.md

 The file StatisticsSweden contain links to public reports written by me and collegues to the Consumer Price Index Board in Sweden.

-I have also added my Master Thesis from Uppsala University.
+I have also added a copy of the first page of my Master Degree Certificate (I can send the full version if requested) and you can find my Master Thesis from Uppsala University.
 It is written in Swedish.

 Best Regards
 Martin Ottosson